 We were just one group but this was happening all over the country.
 Our group spawned several other houses but no place was big enough.
 An unused church basement was rented.
 We used the classrooms for bedrooms and held meetings every night where hundreds gathered.
 And there were always new people.

 Of those involved in this, several became pastors.
-I saw one of them two months ago doing a funeral, the day before the 2020 lockdown.
+I saw one of them doing a funeral.
+It was the day before the 2020 lockdown.
 We were always going out and never stopped to call it a church.
 The houses followed a simple pattern: a married couple would be house parents and single guys and girls would be divided by gender into the bedrooms.
 One large house in downtown Detroit had four girls upstairs and 10 guys living in the basement along with one rat who often annoyed us.

 People would say things like, “I read this book by a guy in Europe.
 I’m going to go study with him.”
 And he would do it.
 He came back years later with a Swedish wife.
 Others would read about far flung mission work and go and do it.